Burnout isn’t an excuse for not delivering that picky Millennials came up with.

 The sector with the highest burnout rate is hospitality at 80%.
 It’s followed by manufacturing (77%), health care (77%), and education (76%).

-According to the Gallup Panel Workforce Study of 12,319 full-time employees in the US, 52% of teachers “very often” or “always” feel burned out at work, far surpassing all other industries in the country.
+According to Gallup’s study of 12,319 full-time employees in the US, 52% of teachers “very often” or “always” feel burned out at work, far surpassing all other occupations in the country.

-According to Deloitte’s research, the percentage of people suffering from burnout can be as high as 76%.
-That’s a lot of people feeling overwhelmed and exhausted.
+According to Deloitte’s research, the percentage of employees suffering from burnout can be as high as 76%.
+That’s about 124M people in the American workforce feeling overwhelmed and exhausted.

-Burnout in the workplace is becoming increasingly more prevalent.
+Burnout is becoming increasingly prevalent.
 Studies show a ~5–9% year-over-year increase in burnout rates nationally, yet 36% of employees claim their organizations are doing nothing to prevent burnout.

 The most common reasons employees are experiencing burnout are (a) a lack of role clarity or consistency, (b) no support from coworkers or managers, and (c) unrealistic deadlines or pressure to meet goals.